kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

     }
     ```

-Now if some component needs GenericValidator as a dependency, this factory will be used to create it.
+Now, if some component needs `GenericValidator` as a dependency, this factory will be used to create it.

+##### Generic Type Information { #type-ref }

+If a factory method needs to know the exact generic type currently requested by the container, it can inject `TypeRef<T>`.
+This is useful for infrastructure components that create a dependency by the shape of the type, not only by the raw class.

+===! ":fontawesome-brands-java: `Java`"

+    ```java
+    @Module
+    public interface SomeModule {

+        default <T> Validator<List<T>> listValidator(Validator<T> validator, TypeRef<T> typeRef) {
+            return new ListValidator<>(validator, typeRef);
+        }
+    }
+    ```

+=== ":simple-kotlin: `Kotlin`"

+    ```kotlin
+    @Module
+    interface SomeModule {

+        fun <T> listValidator(validator: Validator<T>, typeRef: TypeRef<T>): Validator<List<T>> {
+            return ListValidator(validator, typeRef)
+        }
+    }
+    ```

+`TypeRef<T>` carries generic type information through `Java` type erasure.
+Most application components do not need it,
+but it is useful for universal factories, mappers, and container extensions.

 #### Extension mechanism { #extension-mechanism }

-In case none of the factories were able to provide a component, Kora can try to create that dependency at compile time itself.
+In case none of the factories were able to provide a component, `Kora` can try to create that dependency at compile time itself.
 The extensions mechanism is provided for this purpose.
 Each extension is able to tell if it can create a component of the desired type.
-If the extension can do this, it does the necessary codogeneration and tells you how to get that component.
+If the extension can do this, it performs the required code generation and reports how to obtain that component.

-For example, there are extensions that know how to create optimal Json readers and writers, JDBC repositories, and other components.
+For example, there are extensions that know how to create optimal `JsonReader` and `JsonWriter` components, repositories, and other components.
-The available extensions are searched thanks to the `ServiceLocator` mechanism from all dependencies provided in the Annotation Processor scope.
+Available extensions are discovered through the `ServiceLocator` mechanism from all dependencies provided in the annotation processor scope.

-The mechanism is rather system specific and is often used by internal Kora modules.
+This mechanism is system-level and is most often used by internal `Kora` modules.

 #### Standard factory { #standard-factory }

 In order to provide default components by factory methods, which it is assumed that the user can override,
 it is required to use the `@DefaultComponent` annotation.
-If any component that does not use this annotation is found in the dependency container at compile time,
+If the dependency container finds any component of the same type and with the same tags at compile time, but without `@DefaultComponent`,
-it will be given preference during injection.
+the user component will be preferred during injection.

 ===! ":fontawesome-brands-java: `Java`"